Tracking Pixel

 Benefits for your business

-Apprenticeships help to build a better business by equipping your workforce with skills and qualifications.
-There are plenty of benefits of hiring an apprentice – from enhancing workplace culture to increasing efficiency and productivity.
+Apprenticeships help build a better business by equipping your workforce with the skills and qualifications they need.
+There are many benefits to hiring an apprentice, from enhancing workplace culture to increasing efficiency and productivity.
 An apprenticeship will help you transform your business.

 The Benefits of Apprenticeships: Build Skills, Boost Growth

 The apprenticeship levy is a form of taxation designed to help companies offer more apprenticeships.
-The Apprenticeship Levy was introduced by the UK government in April 2017 for all employers paying a wage bill of more than £3 million per year.
+The levy was introduced by the UK government in April 2017 for all employers with a wage bill exceeding £3 million per year.

 We can help you understand the apprenticeship levy and unlock the funding incentives available.
 We offer a one-stop service to navigate the funding arrangements so that your workforce benefits from high-quality training.
 Read more about the apprenticeship levy.